USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/qualifications.md

 <div class="usajobs-recruitment-joa-playbook-details__do">
   <h4><span class="fa fa-check"></span> Do</h4>

-  * Use specific, but simple language to describe the required experience.
-Refer to the [Plainlanguage.gov](http://www.plainlanguage.gov/) list of simple words and phrases.
+  * Use language the job seeker knows—simpler is better!
+Refer to the [Plainlanguage.gov](http://www.plainlanguage.gov/){:target="\_blank"} list of simple words and phrases.
   * Indicate if there are different levels of experience based on grade level.
 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">